HiroIshida/robust-tube-mpc/README.md

 2) control_toolbox (matlab)<br>
 3) Multi-Parametric Toolbox 3 (open-source and freely available at http://people.ee.ethz.ch/~mpt/3/)

+## Feedback, bug reports, contributions
+If you find this package helpful, giving a "star" to this repositry will be a happy feedback for me!
+If you find a bug, or have more broader kind of quession about tube MPC,please post that in the [issue page](https://github.com/HiroIshida/robust-tube-mpc/issues).
+I will try hard to respond to questions via e-mail but, I **strongly recommend** do it in the issue page.
+It's much easier for me to keep myself on track.

 ## Usage
 See `example/example_tubeMPC.m` and `example/example_MPC.m` for the tube-MPC and generic MPC, respectively.
 Note that every inequality constraint here is expressed as a convex set.
 For example, the constraints on the state `Xc` is specified as a rectangular, which is constructed with 4 vertexes.
 When considering a 1-dim input `Uc`, `Uc` will be specified by min and max value (i.e. `u∊[u_min, u_max]`), so it will be constructed by 2 vertexes.
 For more detail, please see the example codes.